rremple/intervalidus/readme.md

 Similar to `DataMonoid`, `IntervalShape` behaves like a first-class geometric entity, providing a complete Boolean algebra in multidimensional domains.
 Unlike `DataMonoid`, it does not support all the queries of a regular `Data` structure (e.g., there is no value to `get`).
-Instead it supports more of the spatial queries of a regular `Interval`, which are applicable to multi-interval shapes, plus the algebraic operators from set theory which are simplified, because there is no monoidal value to consider:
+Instead, it supports more of the spatial queries of a regular `Interval`, which are applicable to multi-interval shapes, plus the algebraic operators from set theory which are simplified, because there is no monoidal value to consider: